-- Adjustable design allows you to determine how much pressure is needed to reduce your pain from TFCC injuries and ulnar-sided (pinky side) wrist pain
+- Designed to allow you to determine how much pressure is needed to reduce your pain from TFCC injuries and ulnar-sided (pinky side) wrist pain

 - The soft foam-lined base sleeve will not slip or roll and allows the corrective strap to be attached wherever it's needed